How to Gently Wake Someone Up

 Not everyone is a morning person.
 Making your loved ones’ morning extra special by waking them up with one of these sweet gestures can not only improve their overall mood but start them off to a better day.

 Waking up feeling refreshed and ready for the day is down to whether or not you’ve had a refreshing night’s rest.
 Not sleeping enough, not sleeping deep enough, or sleep that is continually interrupted, often means that you’re less likely to wake up gently.

-The key to ensuring a good night’s sleep and of finding the best way to wake yourself up in the morning is to keep your room calm, cool, and relaxing.
-Avoid bright lights, either in the night or early in the morning.
-Also ensure that you leave a window open to avoid getting too warm.
+The key to ensuring a good night’s sleep is to keep your bedroom calm, cool, and relaxing.
+Avoid bright lights, either at night or early in the morning, and ensure that you leave a window open to avoid it getting too warm.
 Everyone is different regarding the light and sound level in their bedroom.
 Some of us prefer a pitch-black room while others can’t sleep without the ticking of a clock.
-Try different combinations until you find the perfect one.
+Try different sleeping environment combinations until you find the perfect one.

+If you and your partner continue to struggle with sleeping, consider changing your mattress.
+Over time, your mattress will lose support in certain areas so investing in a new one may be the answer.
 Waking up gently can be difficult.
-But by ensuring you get a good night’s sleep and keeping your morning routine as calm as possible, you can be guaranteed a nicely refreshed start to the day, every day.
+But ensuring you get a good night’s sleep and keeping your morning routine as calm as possible, could guarantee a nicely refreshed start to the day.